the-real-i9/i9lyfe-server/README.md

 i9lyfe is an API server for a Social Media Application, built with Go and Neo4j.
 It supports major social media application features that can be used to implement a mordern social media application frontend.

-### Open to suggestions

-If you need a feature that this API server currently doesn't support, feel free to suggest them in the issues and it will be added as soon as possible.

 ## Technologies

 <div style="display: flex; align-items: center;">